How Much Protein Do You Need?

 What Is Protein?

-First, let’s start off with the basics explaining exactly what protein is and how your body uses it.
+Let’s start off with the basics explaining exactly what protein is and how your body uses it.
 To keep it simple, proteins are amino acids which the body uses to build everything from muscles, to your body’s connective tissues, to the structures in your eyes.
 The body uses about twenty different amino acids; ten of which your body doesn’t make or makes in too small of amounts so you must get them from diet (1).

 How Your Body Uses Protein